- To keep sheep moving, make sure there’s always a clear way ahead.

 - Arrange things so that they think they’re about to escape back to their home territory – the paddock they came from!

-- For a dead end in a woolshed, put a mirror on the wall so the sheep see a sheep to move to for security.
+- For a dead end in a woolshed, put a mirror on the wall so the sheep see a sheep move to for security.

-- If you have to put sheep along a handling race, pen a decoy sheep at the far end to help pull them along.
+- If you have to put sheep along with a handling race, pen a decoy sheep at the far end to help pull them along.

-- Make races narrow enough to prevent sheep turning round and blocking the flow.
+- Make races narrow enough to prevent sheep from turning around and blocking the flow.
 This is not easy, as you have to handle sheep ranging in size from large pregnant ewes to small lambs in the same facilities.
 Having tapered sides to the race (slightly wider at the top than at the bottom) can help.